Pofilo/grammalecte/gc_lang/fr/webext/NOTE_FOR_REVIEWERS.md

 If you got the source code from a zip archive, you must first uncompress the archive in `gc_lang/fr/dictionnaire/lexique/corpus_data`.
-(It isn’t possible to upload the source code as is to Mozilla website, as these files are considered too big).
+(It isn’t possible to upload the source code as is to Mozilla website, as these files are considered too big.)

 ## MailExtension

-The MailExtension is built upon the Grammalecte [WebExtension](https://addons.mozilla.org/fr/firefox/addon/grammalecte-fr/)
+The MailExtension is built upon the Grammalecte [WebExtension](https://addons.mozilla.org/fr/firefox/addon/grammalecte-fr/).

 Both extensions use the same code.
 Only one file differs: manifest.json